Cars are no Match for Trains in Railroad Crossing Accidents

 - If your vehicle is ever stuck on the rails, leave the car immediately, walk away from the area and call for emergency help.

 You can help train authorities by reporting a malfunctioning signal.
 Call your local police or the railway's 800 number posted near the signal.Railroad Crossing Accidents can be Devastating

 Train vs. car accidents can cause catastrophic injuries as well as wrongful death.
 If you have been injured in a railroad crossing or any other train accident, contact the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.